tbrand/tokoroten/README.md

-# Tokoroten
+# tokoroten

-Tokoroten is one of the approach to use multiple processes in Crystal.
+tokoroten is one of the approach to use multiple processes in Crystal.

 `spawn` is a good feature for executing light tasks concurrently.

-For heavy tasks, Tokoroten has an advantage compared to `spawn`.
+For heavy tasks, tokoroten has an advantage compared to `spawn`.

 See the below **Performance evaluation**.

 ## Performance evaluation

-Compare the execution time of `spawn` and Tokoroten By using `sample/benchmark.cr`.
+Compare the execution time of `spawn` and tokoroten By using `sample/benchmark.cr`.

-In this example, Tokoroten uses 4 processes.
+In this example, tokoroten uses 4 processes.

 ```bash
 Start benchmarking...